Wohnheim

 „Ich liebe es, auf die Frage mit wie vielen Leuten man zusammenlebt „17“ zu antworten und den entsetzten Gesichtsausdruck zu sehen.
 Wobei ich es mittlerweile als „leer“ empfinde, wenn mal mehrere Fluris gleichzeitig weg sind und man sich keinen weniger vorstellen kann.“ MEHR LESEN »

-Logo of the Schollheim with portraits of Hans and Sophie Scholl
+Our logo with the Silhouettes of Hans and Sophie Scholl

 Statue of Hans and Sophie Scholl in front of the dormitory

-Portraits of the members of the White Rose in the entrance area
+Portraits of the members of the White Rose (Weiße Rose) in our memorial corner

-Picture of the 6th leaflet of the White Rose in the entrance area
+Image of the 6th leaflet of the White Rose in our memorial corner

-The Schollheim is named after the Scholl siblings: two courageous young people who sacrificed their lives for freedom and democracy during the second World War.
-Since its founding, the dormitory has considered it a central goal to motivate current generations of students to commit to the values of democracy.
-These values include an interest in political issues, a willingness to stand up for others, to take responsibility and, last but not least, the conviction that self-managed initiatives are well suited to serve the interests of many.
-Accordingly, the sponsor of the dormitory expects all residents to get involved, exchange ideas, debate, strengthen and develop their social skills.
-For this very reason, active participation in the dorm’s community, involvement in the HSV and the assumption of community responsibilities is expected of each resident.
+The dormitory bears the name of the Scholl siblings in remembrance of two courageous young individuals who sacrificed their lives for freedom and democracy.
+Since its establishment, the dormitory considers it a goal to motivate current generations of students to engage in the values of democracy.
+Among these values are an interest in political matters, willingness to advocate for others, taking responsibility, and, ultimately, the belief that self-governed initiatives are well-suited to serve the interests of all affected parties.
+Accordingly, the dormitory’s sponsor expects all residents to engage, exchange ideas, debate, and strengthen and develop their social skills.
+Hence, participation in the residential community, involvement in the HSV (student dormitory’s self-administration), and undertaking communal responsibilities are not just encouraged but also envisaged.